mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 127 - Mutable Constants/readme.md

 As always, it is not important if something is constant.

-It is important if it does not mutate.
+It is important if it doesn't mutate.

 # Sample Code 📖